Magnetic Materials for Quantum Magnonics: Available magnetic materials

 \subsection{Yttrium Iron Garnet}

-The longest magnon lifetimes have so far been achieved in YIG, which remains the only material with sufficiently low damping to sustain magnons long enough for single-magnon excitation, measurement, and manipulation.
+The longest magnon lifetimes have so far been achieved in YIG, which remains the only material particularly used for single-magnon excitation, measurement, and manipulation.
 This outstanding material is a ferrimagnetic insulator\cite{SagaYIG,YIGmagnonics} has a well understood magnetization behavior\cite{Serha2025c} and magnetic anisotropy\cite{Bobkov1997}.
-The damping of coherent magnons arises primarily from scattering on crystallographic and surface defects\cite{Spencer1959,Melkov2004}, from rare-earth impurities\cite{Michalceanu2018,Dillon1959,Spencer1961,Serha2025b}, and from interactions with thermal magnons\cite{Pincus1961,White1963} (spin-spin interaction) and phonons\cite{Kasuya1961,Rckriegel2014,Streib2019} (spin-lattice interaction).
-As summarized in Tab.\,\ref{tab:materialsfilm}, for example at millikelvin temperatures an FMR linewidth of $0.02\,\mathrm{mT}$ corresponds to a magnon lifetime of about $300\,\mathrm{ns}$\cite{Serha2025b}, i.e., the minimally required timescale of a few hundred nanoseconds for single-magnon experiments\cite{Lachance-Quirion2020,Xu2023}.
-Even so, lifetimes of this order are still sufficient to sustain spin-wave coherence for more than 10\,µs \cite{Makiuchi2024} and to support magnon propagation over distances exceeding 100\,µm using a 110\,nm-thin YIG LPE film.\cite{Bensmann2025}.
+The damping of coherent magnons arises primarily from scattering on crystallographic and surface defects\cite{Spencer1959,Melkov2004}, from rare-earth impurities\cite{Serha2025b,Michalceanu2018,PardaviHorvath2000,Dillon1959,Spencer1961}, and from interactions with thermal magnons\cite{Pincus1961,White1963} (spin-spin interaction) and phonons\cite{Kasuya1961,Klein2004,Naletov2007,Rckriegel2014,Streib2019,Mller2024,Ba2025,Cherkasskii2025} (spin-lattice interaction).
+As summarized in Tab.\,\ref{tab:materialsfilm}, for example at millikelvin temperatures, an FMR linewidth of $0.02\,\mathrm{mT}$ corresponds to a magnon lifetime of about $300\,\mathrm{ns}$\cite{Serha2025b}, i.e., the minimally required timescale of a few hundred nanoseconds for single-magnon experiments\cite{Lachance-Quirion2020,Xu2023}.
+Even so, lifetimes of this order are still sufficient to sustain spin-wave coherence for more than 10\,µs \cite{Makiuchi2024} and to support magnon propagation over distances exceeding 100\,µm using a 110\,nm-thin YIG liquid-phase epitaxy (LPE) film.\cite{Bensmann2025}.